alexhagiopol/cracking-the-coding-interview/README.md

 organized by chapter in [python_solutions](./python_solutions) and in [cpp_solutions](./cpp_solutions) respectively.

 #### Build Process (Ubuntu and Mac):
-The repo contains a makefile that handles all setup for you :smile:.
+The repo contains a makefile that handles all dependency installations for you :smile:.
+Execute the following:

     git clone https://github.com/alexhagiopol/cracking-the-coding-interview.git
     cd cracking-the-coding-interview